"O, father dear, I dreamed last night a man sat on me bed And I fear, when I awoke I could not find my maidenhead".

 "He stayed away from school for several months.
 When he finally returned, he was marked with sudden age, a grey shape that hunched and shuffled and left too many lights on at night."

-Giles specifically mentioned that succubi and incubi should be drawn to the Hellmouth when he was explaining it in the first season of Buffy the Vampire Slayer, but, oddly, we never see any.
+Giles specifically mentioned that succubi and incubi should be drawn to the Hellmouth when he was explaining it in the first season, but, oddly, we never see any.

 Shortly after her introduction, Tara sneakily disrupted a "locate demons" spell Willow was casting, which led to months of online speculation that she might be a succubus.
 She's human, though.
 (She just thought she wasn't.)

 The preying mantis lady in the episode "Teacher's Pet" could be considered a sort of succubus.